cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 {% endhighlight %}

-Reading from the [JaCoCo documentation](https://www.eclemma.org/jacoco/trunk/doc/flow.html): "The probe insertion strategy described so far does not consider implicit exceptions thrown for example from invoked methods.
-If the control flow between two probes is interrupted by a exception not explicitly created with a throw statement all instruction in between are considered as not covered.
-This leads to unexpected results especially when the block of instructions spans multiple lines of source code.
-Therefore, JaCoCo adds an additional probe between the instructions of two lines whenever the subsequent line contains at least one method invocation.
+In the code above, the method `mix()` is not covered by JaCoCo.
+However, it is clear that, if we remove it, the test `mixItUp()` will fail.
+Reading the [JaCoCo documentation](https://www.eclemma.org/jacoco/trunk/doc/flow.html) to understand the reason behind this unexpected behaviour: _"The probe insertion strategy described so far does not consider implicit exceptions thrown for example from invoked methods.
+If the control flow between two probes is interrupted by a exception not explicitly created with a throw statement all instruction in between are considered as not covered._ To mitigate this issue, JaCoCo adds an additional probe between the instructions of two lines whenever the subsequent line contains at least one method invocation.
 This limits the effect of implicit exceptions from method invocations to single lines of source.
-The approach only works for class files compiled with debug information (line numbers) and does not consider implicit exceptions from other instructions than method invocations (e.g. NullPointerException or ArrayIndexOutOfBoundsException).
+However _"The approach only works for class files  compiled with debug information (line numbers) and does not consider implicit exceptions from other instructions than method invocations (e.g. NullPointerException or ArrayIndexOutOfBoundsException).

-# The solution
+# The approach

 JDBL is extensible.